 Importantly, condo units that receive FHA single unit approval must meet the Federal Housing Administration’s (FHA) rigorous property standards, which means homebuyers have expanded choices for safe, secure housing.

 In 2019, FHA introduced the single unit approval (SUA) option.
 Under the new guidelines, lenders could request approval on behalf of homebuyers once again, although the requirements are more stringent.

 It’s designed to provide more options to lenders in the properties they can approve for FHA loans.

 Note that the SUA process is only necessary if you want to buy a condo in a project that’s not already FHA-approved.
-To find out whether the home you want to buy is in an already-approved condominium project, check the HUD database (HUD stands for U.S. Department of Housing and Urban Affairs, and it’s the agency that oversees the FHA).
+To find out whether the home you want to buy is in an already-approved condominium project, check the HUD database (HUD stands for U.S. Department of Housing and Urban Development, and it’s the agency that oversees the FHA).